Best UGC Tools for Events in 2026

 - Small private gatherings where a group text thread is enough

-If you are still deciding what a branded event collection flow should look like, start with our guide on how to capture branded UGC at events before you pick software.
+If you are still deciding what a branded event collection flow should look like, start with our guide on how to collect UGC at private events before you pick software.

 What matters in a branded UGC tool in 2026